 Cost of the painting project; including paint, glaze, brushes, rollers and drop cloth was around $150.

 Sink and faucet; around $400.

 I painted the cabinets in early February 2015, 1 year and 2 months ago.
 I’ve had no problems with chipping or peeling.
 I’m also happy with how nicely they clean up with warm soapy water……and now I like the way they look.

 The above “Before” photo is from the Real Estate Listing when we bought the house.

 Above is an“After” Photo from the same angle.

 We did remove a set of 10” wide cabinets (useless) that were to the right of the fridge and that allowed us to deepen the ‘cubby’ and make an entryway closet.

 The other side of the kitchen.
 The stained glass is quite old and from my grandpa….it must be displayed in all of my homes.

 Just my pretty Amaryllis.

-Thank you so much for reading about Pam’s Budget-Friendly Mobile Home Kitchen Makeover on Mobile and Manufactured Home Living!
+Thank you so much for reading about Pam’s Budget-Friendly Mobile Home Kitchen Makeover on Mobile Home Living!